Celebration in Liberia slum as Ebola quarantine lifted

 Many Dakar residents worry that the student could have spread the highly contagious virus in the three weeks since he was last reported in Guinea.

-In Nigeria, where an infected traveler collapsed after arriving the Lagos airport, there have so far been 19 suspected, probable and confirmed cases and seven deaths.
+In Nigeria, where an infected traveller collapsed after arriving the Lagos airport, there have so far been 19 suspected, probable and confirmed cases and seven deaths.

 "To avoid a situation like Nigeria, they need to be able to follow hundreds of contacts," said epidemiologist Jorge Castilla of the European Commission's Humanitarian Aid and Civil Protection Department in Dakar.
 "Whatever they do, there will probably be a second set of sick people as this guy has been here for some time."